pweingar/FoenixMCP/src/m68k/README.md

 ## BIOS

 All BIOS calls are issued through a ``TRAP #13`` instruction.
-The first argument (last pushed to the stack) will be the 16-bit function number describing which particular call to make.
+Register D0 contains the number of the system call to make.